mettamatt/code-reasoning/test/prompt-evaluation/README.md

 Allows testing different variations of the core prompt:

 - DEFAULT - The standard code reasoning prompt
-- SEQUENTIAL - A detailed prompt focused on flexible thinking
+- SEQUENTIAL - The original sequential thinking prompt.
-- CODING_FOCUSED - A prompt specialized for coding problems
-- ALGORITHM_DESIGN - A prompt optimized for algorithm design
+- CODE_REASONING_0_30 - The prompt used for the 0.30 version of Code Reasoning
 - CUSTOM - Create your own custom prompt

 ## Examples